github/docs/content/code-security/security-overview/about-the-security-overview.md

 {% endif %}

-For more information, see "[About {% data variables.product.prodname_dependabot_alerts %}](/code-security/supply-chain-security/managing-vulnerabilities-in-your-projects-dependencies/about-alerts-for-vulnerable-dependencies#dependabot-alerts-for-vulnerable-dependencies){% ifversion ghes or ghae %}" and{% elsif ghec %}," "[About {% data variables.secret-scanning.user_alerts %}](/code-security/secret-scanning/about-secret-scanning#about-secret-scanning-alerts-for-users)" and{% endif %} "[About {% data variables.product.prodname_GH_advanced_security %}](/get-started/learning-about-github/about-github-advanced-security)."
+For more information, see "[AUTOTITLE](/code-security/dependabot/dependabot-alerts/about-dependabot-alerts#dependabot-alerts-for-vulnerable-dependencies){% ifversion ghes or ghae %}" and{% elsif ghec %}," "[AUTOTITLE](/code-security/secret-scanning/about-secret-scanning#about-secret-scanning-alerts-for-users)" and{% endif %} "[AUTOTITLE](/get-started/learning-about-github/about-github-advanced-security)."

 ## About filtering and sorting alerts

 The security overview provides a powerful way to understand the security of a group of repositories.
 The views are interactive with filters that allow you to drill into the aggregated data and identify sources of high risk or low feature coverage.
 As you apply multiple filters to focus on narrower areas of interest, the data across the view changes to reflect your selection.
-For more information, see "[Filtering alerts in the security overview](/code-security/security-overview/filtering-alerts-in-the-security-overview)."
+For more information, see "[AUTOTITLE](/code-security/security-overview/filtering-alerts-in-the-security-overview)."

 {% ifversion security-overview-alert-views %}
 There are also dedicated views for each type of security alert that you can use to limit your analysis to a specific set of alerts, and then narrow the results further with a range of filters specific to each view.
 For example, in the {% data variables.product.prodname_secret_scanning %} alert view, you can use the `Secret type` filter to view only {% data variables.secret-scanning.alerts %} for a specific secret, like a GitHub {% data variables.product.pat_generic %}.